Abundance for uniruled pairs which are not rationally connected: Introduction

 Let $(X,\Delta)$ be a projective log canonical pair of dimension $n$ and let $f\colon X\dashrightarrow Y$ be a dominant rational map to a normal projective variety $Y$ such that $0<\dim Y<\dim X$ and $Y$ is not uniruled.
 If $K_X+\Delta$ is pseudoeffective, then $(X,\Delta)$ has a good model. \end{thmA}

 The proof follows a similar strategy as above.
-In fact, when $\Delta$ is a $\Q$-divisor, then the result follows almost immediately from the main technical result of \cite{Has19}, and the argument is essentially a footnote to op.\ cit.: indeed, in the case of rational divisors, the main contribution of this paper is to observe that op.\ cit.\ applies to rational maps for which the base is not uniruled, such as MRC fibrations.
+In fact, when $\Delta$ is a $\Q$-divisor, then the result follows almost immediately from the main technical result of \cite{Has20}, and the argument is essentially a footnote to \emph{op.\ cit.}: indeed, in the case of divisors with rational coefficients, the main contribution of this paper is to observe that \emph{op.\ cit.}\ applies to rational maps for which the base is not uniruled, such as MRC fibrations.
 As in the proof of Theorem \ref{thm:MRC}, the case when $\Delta$ is not a $\Q$-divisor is somewhat more involved.
-I could have written the proof of Theorem \ref{thm:MRC} by using \cite{Has19} instead of \cite{KP17}, which would have shortened the argument (note however, that \cite{Has19} uses \cite{KP17} as a starting point).
+I could have written the proof of Theorem \ref{thm:MRC} by using \cite{Has20} instead of \cite{KP17}, which would have shortened the argument (note however, that \cite{Has20} uses \cite{KP17} as a starting point).
 I think the proof of Theorem \ref{thm:MRC} below makes the argument more transparent and its logic clearer, although this is a matter of taste.

-Previously (apart from the case of semipositive canonical bundles \cite{LP18a,GM17} or large Euler-Poincar\'e characteristic \cite{LP18a}), the Abundance conjecture has been (essentially) solved for a pair $(X,\Delta)$ only when one knows the existence of a nontrivial map from $X$ to some abelian variety \cite{Fuj13,BirChen15,Hu18}.
+Previously (apart from the case of semipositive canonical bundles \cite{LP18a,GM17} or large Euler--Poincar\'e characteristic \cite{LP18a}), the Abundance conjecture has been (essentially) solved for a pair $(X,\Delta)$ only when one knows the existence of a nontrivial map from $X$ to some abelian variety \cite{Fuj13,BirChen15,Hu16}.
 Theorem \ref{thm:main} extends those results, see Corollary \ref{cor:abelian}.

 I end the paper with a section on rationally connected pairs.
 Consider the following:

 \begin{NonCon} There does not exist a klt pair $(X,\Delta)$ such that $X$ is rationally connected, $\Delta$ is a nef $\Q$-divisor whose support is a prime divisor, $\kappa(X,\Delta)=0$, $K_X+\Delta\sim_\Q0$ and $\Delta\cdot C>0$ for every curve $C$ on $X$ passing through a very general point on $X$. \end{NonCon}